Linuxfabrik/monitoring-plugins/check-plugins/file-size/README.md

 ## Overview

 Checks file sizes against configurable thresholds using human-readable units (e.g. 25M, 1G).
 Supports glob patterns, SMB shares, and optional aggregation (mean or median) across all matched files.
 Directories are skipped because their reported size is not meaningful across filesystems.
 Alerts when any file exceeds the configured size thresholds.
-Requires root or sudo.
+Reads only the file metadata, never the contents.

+This plugin is part of the file plugin group.
+Selecting files with globs, reading from an SMB share, the threshold format, aggregating performance data, and what to do when the plugin cannot read a file are described once in [PLUGINS-FILE.md](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/PLUGINS-FILE.md).

 **Important Notes:**

-* By design this check inspects the metadata (existence, size) of whatever path it is pointed at, with root privileges when run via sudo.
-That is inherent to its purpose, so the path cannot be confined to a fixed directory: anyone who can invoke the check through sudo can probe any path on the system.
-Securing that capability is the operator's responsibility.
-Restrict the permitted arguments in your sudoers entry if your threat model requires it.
-* SMB share access requires the optional `PySmbClient` and `smbprotocol` Python modules
-* Recursive globs (`**`) can cause high memory usage on large directory trees
-* The `--filename` and `--url` parameters are mutually exclusive
-* Thresholds accept human-readable units (base 1024).
-Valid qualifiers: `b`, `k`/`kb`/`kib`, `m`/`mb`/`mib`, `g`/`gb`/`gib`, etc. Nagios ranges are supported (e.g. `:1G` alerts if size exceeds 1 GiB, `6 KiB:10k` alerts outside the 6-10 KiB range)
 * Returns UNKNOWN if no files are found
+* `--brief` hides the rows within the thresholds.
+It does not change the state or the performance data.

 **Data Collection:**

 * Uses Python's `glob.iglob()` for local files and `lib.smb` for SMB shares
-* Follows symbolic links
 * Reads `st_size` from `os.stat()` for each matched file
 * Directories are silently skipped